skaleway/nvii/psd.md

 ### **Project Title:**

-**Envincible – Secure Environment Variable Manager**
+**Nvii – Secure Environment Variable Manager**

 ---

 ## **1. Overview**

-**Envincible** is a comprehensive environment variable management platform consisting of a command-line tool and web application designed to simplify and secure the management of environment variables across multiple projects.
+**Nvii** is a comprehensive environment variable management platform consisting of a command-line tool and web application designed to simplify and secure the management of environment variables across multiple projects.
 It provides developers with tools to link projects to a cloud store, encrypt sensitive values, and interactively control what gets synchronized.
 The platform includes both a CLI for local development and a web dashboard for team collaboration and project management.

 ---